$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: transitions for

-Further away from the Ashkin-Teller point we expect the floating phase to open.
-However, we find, rather surprising, that in this quantum loop model the chiral transition extends over a very long interval.
+Further away from the Ashkin-Teller point we expect the floating phase to open up.
+Rather surprisingly however, we find that in this quantum loop model the chiral transition extends over a very long interval.
 Even at $\delta=50$ (see Fig.\ref{fig: t'=1 direct transition data} (c),(f),(i)), the transition still appears to be chiral.
 If the floating phase appear, the transition that separates it from the $\mathbb{Z}_4$ ordered phase is expected to be in the Pokrovsky-Talapov \cite{Pokrovsky_Talapov_1978,Pokrovsky_Talapov_1979} universality class characterized by the critical exponents $\nu=1/2$ (correlation length in the ordered phase), and $\bar{\beta}=1/2$ (incommensurability as an order parameter in the floating phase).
 The critical exponents that we extract numerically across the transition at $\delta=50$ are still significantly far from these values.
-Furthermore, $|q/\pi-1/2|\times\xi$ does not diverge as expected for the floating phase, but still clearly converges to a constant in agreement with a chiral transition, and the larger system size we consider the flatter is the function $|q/\pi-1/2|\times\xi$ in the vicinity of the transition.
-A remarkably extended interval of the chiral transition in the quantum loop model is interesting and inspiring, as the biggest challenge of chiral transitions in the context of Rydberg arrays is their extremely small interval \cite{maceiraConformalChiralPhase2022,chepigaTunableQuantumCriticality2024}.
+Furthermore, $|q/\pi-1/2|\times\xi$ does not diverge either as expected for the floating phase.
+In contrary, under increasing system the product $|q/\pi-1/2|\times\xi$, in the vicinity of the transition, flattens out and clearly converges to a constant, as in agreement with a chiral transition.
+A remarkably extended interval of a chiral transition in quantum loop models is interesting and inspiring, as the biggest challenge of chiral transitions in the context of Rydberg arrays is their extremely small interval \cite{maceiraConformalChiralPhase2022,chepigaTunableQuantumCriticality2024}.